-Adding nodes an existing cluster
+Adding nodes to an existing cluster

 Adding nodes when using virtual nodes.